dev-muyiwa/twitter-api/README.md

 ## Prerequisites

-Before you begin, ensure you have `Docker` and `Docker Compose` installed on your system.
+Before you begin, ensure you have `docker` and `docker-compose` installed on your system.

 ## Getting Started